ankit-rathi/Decision-Intelligence-Engine/chapters/11_Operational_Decision_Systems.md

 ---

-## Final Section — From Intelligence to Operational Impact
+## From Intelligence to Operational Impact

 * Predictive models create potential value, but operational systems determine whether that value is realized.
 * Operational decision systems embed intelligence directly into digital products and workflows, allowing predictions to guide actions in real time.